 In a statement posted on Twitter, Michigan Lt.
 Governor Garlin Gilchrist said he was "heartbroken" over Lyoya's killing.

-"Black people in Grand Rapids, in Michigan, and across the country are mentally, emotionally, and physically exhausted from generations of struggle," Gilchrist said, as he called on people to "recommit" themselves to create an equal and just society "where every interaction within our community, especially those with law enforcement, end with everyone able to return home to their families without harm."
+"Black people in Grand Rapids, in Michigan, and across the country are mentally, emotionally, and physically exhausted from generations of struggle," Gilchrist said, as he called on people to "recommit" themselves to creating an equal and just society "where every interaction within our community, especially those with law enforcement, end with everyone able to return home to their families without harm.